Tuning magnetic interactions with nonequilibrium optical phonon populations: a theoretical study

 \section{Spin-phonon models and effective spin interactions}

 Magnetic exchange interactions in insulators decay rapidly as a function of bond distance due to the exponential dependence of the underlying hopping integrals.
 Thus, lattice vibrations can lead to strong dynamical fluctuations of the exchange couplings, captured by a spin-phonon Hamiltonian.
 In this section, we perturbatively treat the leading contribution of the dynamic fluctuations \cite{Kennes2017}, resulting in an effective spin model with modified magnetic exchange couplings.
-We do this by performing a unitary transformation on the spin-phonon Hamiltonians and effectively integrating out the phonon degrees of freedom to find how non-equilibrium phonon distributions change the effective spin Hamiltonian.
+We do this by performing a unitary transformation on the spin-phonon Hamiltonians and effectively integrating out the phonon degrees of freedom to find the modified effective spin Hamiltonian.